TCraig7/Play-FE/README.md

 Play is an application that allows users to track songs and playlists of their favorite artists.
 Users are able to search artists and * favorite songs from that artist, as well as add the songs to a newly created playlist.

+Play-FE builds on the endpoints from the back-end application play-be: [play-be](https://github.com/MacInnes/play-be)

 ## Live View
 This application may be viewed at: [Play](https://tcraig7.github.io/Play-FE/)